Tuesday, March 31, 2026

 Zoom info 8:30 3/11/26 - Extension of Protection order

 I called the courthouse in Wiscasset his morning to find out if I can share the zoom meeeting information for my scheduled appearnance tomoorrow morning at 8:30, which is open to the public.
-She had to put me on hold to get the answer.
+The clerk had to put me on hold to get the answer.
 I recorded our conversation, as I don't want to be arrested again for violating the current protection order.
 She said I can share the information, but it will be up to the presiding judge if people who try will be let into the hearing.

 https://courts-maine-gov.zoom.us